 In addition to this, in Jer 33:15, the Messiah is called Tsemach, because YHVH causes him to branch from King David and become his son by blood.

 This Branch, who is universally recognized in Jewish and Christian sources as the Messiah, will build the Third Temple of YHVH, as prophesied in Zechariah.

-Therefore, Luke intentionally presents Yeshua as the “Son of man” who is also the High Priest, as Theophilus was, alluding in his letter to him to the prophecy in Zechariah to make his point.
+Therefore, Luke intentionally presents Yeshua as the “son of man” who is also the High Priest, as Theophilus was, alluding in his letter to the prophecy in Zechariah to make a strong point.

 Gospel of John: Messiah the Branch of YHVH